-Switching station: A station that would work with the paralleling station to balance the electrical load between tracks and to switch power off or on to either track in an emergency.
+Switching station: A station that would work with the paralleling station to balance the electrical load between two crossing tracks and to switch power off or on to either track in an emergency.

-Take: To harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct (as defined in Section 3 of the federal Endangered Species Act).
+Take: To harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct (as defined in Section 3 of the FESA).